-If COVID-19 symptoms begin while at school, the child must be sent home within 30 minutes.
+If COVID-19 symptoms begin while at school, the child must be sent home as soon as possible and no later than 30 minutes after parents are contacted.
 Sick children will be kept separate from well children and staff contact will be limited as much as reasonably possible, while ensuring the safety and supervision of the child until they leave.

-- Classroom staff will follow these isolation procedures: - Classroom staff will offer the child a disposable face mask but will not require the child to wear it. - Classroom staff will take the child to the Isolation location in the main office: - Isolation location #1: Main building, front office - Isolation location#2: Main building, front office - Isolation location#3: Toddler vestibule - o The classroom staff will inform the office staff of symptoms exhibited. - Office staff will contact parents to come to school to pick up the child. - The office staff will supervise the child until the parent arrives. - Once a parent has left with the ill child, the isolation room is cleaned and sanitized by office staff. - Materials, toys, and furniture touched by the child who is sent home will be thoroughly cleaned and disinfected. - Families are encouraged to coordinate decision-making around the child's care with the family health care provider if there are specific health concerns, chronic disease, or complex social or emotional dynamics in the home. - In the case of a child who has symptoms that could be COVID-19 and does not get evaluated by a medical professional or tested for COVID-19, the child is assumed to have COVID-19, and cannot return to the community until the individual has met the criteria for return under Children or Staff with Positive Case of COVID-19. - A child who has exhibited symptoms that could be COVID-19 can return to school if the parent has obtained a medical professional's note clearing the individual for return based on a negative COVID19 test and an alternative diagnosis.
+- Classroom staff will follow these isolation procedures: - Classroom staff will offer the child a disposable face mask but will not require the child to wear it. - \circ $\;$ Classroom staff will take the child to the Isolation location in the main office: - Isolation location #1: Main building, front office - Isolation location#2: Main building, front office - Isolation location#3: Toddler vestibule - The classroom staff will inform the office staff of symptoms exhibited. - Office staff will contact parents to come to school to pick up the child. - \circ $\;$ The office staff will supervise the child until the parent arrives. - Once a parent has left with the ill child, the isolation room is cleaned and sanitized by office staff. - Materials, toys, and furniture touched by the child who is sent home will be thoroughly cleaned and disinfected. - Families are encouraged to coordinate decision-making around the child's care with the family health care provider if there are specific health concerns, chronic disease, or complex social or emotional dynamics in the home. - In the case of a child who has symptoms that could be COVID-19 and does not get evaluated by a medical professional or tested for COVID-19, the child is assumed to have COVID-19, and cannot return to the community until the individual has met the criteria for return under Children or Staff with Positive Case of COVID-19. - A child who has exhibited symptoms that could be COVID-19 can return to school if the parent has obtained a medical professional's note clearing the individual for return based on a negative COVID-19 test and an alternative diagnosis.